-American Journalist and bureau Chief for Georgia at Veterans Today, Jeffrey Silverman, thinks that the Swine influenza that has spread in region might be connected to the Richard Lugar Laboratory located near Tbilisi airport.
+American Journalist and bureau Chief for Georgia at VT, Jeffrey Silverman, thinks that the Swine influenza that has spread in region might be connected to the Richard Lugar Laboratory located near Tbilisi airport.

 According to him, the laboratory, which should work for the prevention of different viruses, isn’t operating appropriately, but instead might be conducting research on secret substances, later testing them on local people.